Polymer Clay Ideas Part 2: 5 Polymer Clay Monsters

 4. Giant inspired polymer clay monster

 By the end of my first run with polymer clay sculpture, I still had some ideas of crossing a hill giant with a cyclops only instead of having one eye, I gave him three.
 I also wanted a skin color that really made the figure pop.
 Up until this point, I had created many figures but never focused on skin color to such an extent.
 I couldn’t recreate this color if I tried.
-Orange mixed with some red?
+Did orange mix with some red?

 I’m not really sure but I kept mixing the colors of the clay until I felt it was truly vibrant.